 - If in the above scenario, the postponement has incurred costs which affect your cash-flow, you may request an advance of a fair proportion of your final payment – something partners will consider.

 - If an event you have already received a PRS Foundation payment for is postponed and you are no longer available or no longer want to attend as a result of the Coronavirus pandemic, you may contact us to discuss the implications further.
 It is expected we would take a similar approach taken for cancelled events (see above)

-In any of those three scenarios, you must complete our Exceptional Circumstances Form here.
+In any of those three scenarios, you must complete our Exceptional Circumstances Form which can be accessed as a reporting form within your grant portal here.
 Please indicate urgency and we will inform you of our decision as soon as possible.

 How do we liaise with PRS Foundation?

 We ask grantees to complete our Exceptional Circumstances Form here.
 You will be able to indicate the urgency of your submission and we strive to get back to urgent cases within 2-3 working days.
 Please email email@example.com if a decision is required sooner.